 Canon G1 X Mark II versus Canon G5 X

 The Canon PowerShot G1 X Mark II and the Canon PowerShot G5 X are two digital cameras that were officially introduced, respectively, in February 2014 and October 2015.
-Both the G1X Mark II and the G5X are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an one-inch sensor.
+Both the G1X Mark II and the G5X are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an one-inch (G5X) sensor.
 The G1X Mark II has a resolution of 13 megapixel, whereas the G5X provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Canon G5 X. Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark II – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is somewhat smaller (1 percent) than the Canon G1 X Mark II.
-Moreover, the G5X is substantially lighter (36 percent) than the G1X Mark II.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark II and the Canon G5 Xare of equal size.
+However, the G5X is substantially lighter (36 percent) than the G1X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the G5X are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.